 What is Reorder Point?

 Reorder Point is the level of inventory for a product or a material that indicates a need to replenish that particular item's stock.
-Reorder Point is taken into account in calculating the "Missing/Excess" quantity for your items in the "Inventory" list (read more).
-When the "Missing/Excess" quantity is negative, you should create a new Manufacturing Order for a product or a Purchase Order for a material.
+Reorder Point is taken into account in calculating the "Missing/Excess" quantity for your items in the "Stock" list (read more).
+When the "Missing/Excess" quantity is negative, you should create a new Manufacturing Order or a Purchase Order for the item.

 Reorder Point is used to ensure that you always have sufficient stock to protect the business against spikes in demand or shortages in supply, which could be caused by supplier failures, missing the manufacturing targets, seasonality, or unexpected large orders, for example.